Types of Plastics

 Unlike bioplastics, as biodegradable plastics are made from normal plastic petrochemicals, they don’t always break down into harmless substances: sometimes they leave behind a toxic residue and plastic fragments that are harmful to the environment.
 So reusing a normal shopping bag multiple times and then disposing of it correctly may be better for the environment than using a biodegradable bag once.

-If you’re buying things like compostable cups and plates for your business or event, it is your responsibility that they are disposed of correctly so do the research and advise your customers – likewise if you receive a compostable cup at an event don’t automatically assume it can go in your compost bin!
-Please try to dispose of the plastic correctly, but even if it's sent to landfill, it can still be better than normal plastic as it uses less non-renewable materials.
+Compostable materials such as takeaway cutlery in Devon can only be composted in your home/allotment.
+It won’t break down in landfill and if put in recycling can contaminate large batches.
+It can’t be processed in the food waste collection (as we can’t tell what’s normal plastic and what’s compostable) and it also will not be accepted in garden waste collection – it breaks down at a different rate to regular garden waste and therefore would contaminate batches.
+See here for more info.
+If you’re buying things like compostable cups and plates for your business or event, it is your responsibility to ensure they are disposed of correctly so do the research (see WRAP guidelines) and advise your customers – likewise if you receive a compostable cup at an event don’t automatically assume it can go in your compost bin!
+Please try to dispose of the plastic correctly, but even if it’s sent to landfill, it can still be better than normal plastic as it uses less non-renewable materials.

 Only if the compostable plastic carrys the “OK Compost” symbol on the right does it mean that it’s certifiable able to compost at home.
 This is granted by an independent organisation which conducts controlled tests on packaging.
 Compostable plastic producers may have run their own tests so may also state that you can compost them at home.